Reasonable expectation of privacy (United States)

-In United States constitutional law, expectation of privacy is a legal test which is crucial in defining the scope of the applicability of the privacy protections of the Fourth Amendment to the U.S. Constitution.
+In United States constitutional law, reasonable expectation of privacy is a legal test which is crucial in defining the scope of the applicability of the privacy protections of the Fourth Amendment to the U.S. Constitution.
 It is related to, but is not the same as, a right to privacy, a much broader concept which is found in many legal systems (see privacy law).
-Overall, expectations of privacy can be subjective or objective.
+Overall, reasonable expectations of privacy can be subjective or objective.

 Overview

-There are two types of expectations of privacy:
+There are two types of reasonable expectations of privacy: